What Is The Number One Cause Of Truck Accidents?

 How Dangerous Are Truck Accidents?

 According to the National Safety Council, more than 5,800 trucks were involved in fatal accidents in 2022.
-These crashes resulted in catastrophic injuries, property damages, and even wrongful deaths for other motorists.
+These crashes resulted in catastrophic injuries, damage to property, and even wrongful deaths for other motorists.

 Since trucks usually weigh 20 to 30 times more than passenger cars, people in smaller vehicles are more vulnerable to a collision.
-The heavier the truck is, the deadlier the force it can generate.
+The heavier the truck is, the deadlier the force it can generate upon impact.
 Even in a seemingly minor fender bender, the damage a truck can create can be extensive.

 Many of these injuries require extensive medical treatment and costly hospital bills.
 Victims may also need therapy if they develop psychological problems and other mental health issues due to the accident.